How to Practice Safe Drinking During the Holidays

 Peer Pressure Isn't Just for Teens

 Teenagers aren't the only ones who feel pressured to drink.
-It's hard for adults to say no too.
-Let friends know you're gonna take it easy this year.
+You might find that it’s hard to say no when you’re with friends too.
+Let them know you're gonna take it easy this year.

-Don't ask other drinkers to change.
+But don't ask other drinkers to change.
 Know that there may be some push back but that's okay.
+Make a joke out of it.
 Keep it light and polite and move on!

-If friends react negatively, they might want their drinking buddy back.
-It’s hard for people to look at their own use.
+If friends react negatively, understand that they might just want their drinking buddy back.
 In AA there's a saying that the program is about "attraction not promotion" which means be the example, not the teacher.
 People want to decide for themselves.